 WHEN IS THE NEXT ASSISTED PERFORMANCE?

-The next ‘Vocaleyes’ audio described performance of THE LION KING will take place on Sunday 9 July 2017 at 2.30pm.
+The next ‘Vocaleyes’ audio described performances of THE LION KING will take place on Wednesday 20th March 2019 at 7:30pm.

 HOW DO I BOOK ACCESS CONCESSIONS?

 Disabled, deaf and visually impaired concessions can either be booked over the phone on 0800 912 6972, in person at the Box Office, or by emailing Lyceumboxoffice@theambassadors.com.
 Concessions are subject to availability.

 IS THE THEATRE ACCESSIBLE FOR WHEELCHAIR USERS?

 There are eight wheelchair spaces available in the Stalls seating area.